 The UK public sector is seeking fresh, trusted partners for essential estates works, construction, and capital projects.
-Embark Multi Academy Trust’s new Estates Works and Capital Projects Dynamic Market – spanning 9 March 2026 to 8 March 2031 – unlocks access to a £15m+ dynamic market across the United Kingdom for building construction, maintenance, and refurbishment suppliers of all sizes.
-Here, we explore what’s on offer and how you can position your firm to bid for public sector building construction contracts through this innovative government contract opportunity.
+Embark Multi Academy Trust’s new Estates Works and Capital Projects Dynamic Market, running from 9 March 2026 to 8 March 2031, creates a route to public sector opportunities across the United Kingdom for suppliers delivering construction, refurbishment and maintenance works.
+Here, we look at what the dynamic market is designed to do and how your business can position itself for future public sector opportunities through this flexible route to market.

 - Dynamic market entry: Suppliers can join (or leave) during the agreement term, supporting sustained competition and continuous improvement in public sector delivery.